BusinessCentralApps/GenerateBcNuGet/README.md

 Running the **Generate Runtime NuGet Packages** workflow will generate BcNuGet packages with runtime packages of your apps.

 Mandatory fields are **nuGetServerUrl**, **nuGetToken** and **apps**.
-Parameters can be specified in the UI or created as secrets and variables, but they can also be provided as parameters when invoking the workflow from code.
+Parameters can be specified in the UI or created as secrets and variables, but they will most likely be provided as parameters when invoking the workflow from code using `gh workflow run`.

 ### Example 1